-ITSW 1410 - Presentation Media Software
+ITSW 1410 - Introduction to Presentation Graphics Software

 Instruction in the utilization of presentation software to produce multimedia presentations.
 Graphics, text, sound, animation and/or video may be used in presentation development.
 The student will identify presentation media terminology and concepts; create presentations using text, visual and/or sound elements; use effective compositions and style; prepare presentations for distribution on computers or other media; and modify sequence and slide master.
 Prerequisites: Knowledge of software file management and keyboarding skills.